 - Mode (Copper (C) or Fiber (F))

 - Enable (Yes or No)

 - Link (Up or Down)

 - Negotiation (Auto or Force)

 - Speed (unit: Mbps)

 - Duplex (Full or Half)

 - Flow Control (On or Off)

 - Rate Control (On or Off)

 - Security (On or Off): Either static security or 802.1x port security is turned on or off.

-2.5.3 Mini-GBIC Port Status
+2.6.3 Mini-GBIC Port Status

 The Small Form-factor Pluggable (SFP) port is sometimes referred to as a Mini-GBIC (Giga Bitrate Interface Converter).
 In this subsection, all Mini-GBIC ports status can be shown if supported by the managed switch.
-Figure 2.77 depicts the Module (or Mini-GBIC Port) Status webpage.
-Note that the status here only provides the Ethernet compliance codes and vendor name.
+Figure 2.78 depicts the Module (or Mini-GBIC Port) Status webpage.
+Here, the status provides the Ethernet compliance codes, vendor name, vendor part number (PN), laser wavelength (L.W.), vendor serial number (SN), Connection Type, temperature T(C), voltage V, transmitted (Tx) power and received (Rx) power.
 The link status (up or down) can be viewed in the previous subsection.

-Figure 2.77 Mini-GBIC Port Status Webpage
+Figure 2.78 Mini-GBIC Port Status Webpage

-2.5.4 Port Statistics
+2.6.4 Port Statistics

-The Port Statistics are summarized in this webpage as shown in
+The Port Statistics are summarized in this webpage as shown in Figure 2.79.

-Figure 2.78.
 The users can use this subsection to help them diagnose the problem such as link quality of each port.
 The key statistics are the total number of normal (OK) frames, the number of discarded (Error) frames, and the speed of the transmission (Rate in Bps) for both transmitted (Tx) and received (Rx) traffic in each port.
 To clear or reset all the statistics to zero on this page, click on the Clear button.
 To obtain the latest statistics on this page, click on the Refresh button.

-Figure 2.78 Port Statistics Webpage
+Figure 2.79 Port Statistics Webpage